aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/open-files/filter-objects-while-loading/load-source-excel-file-without-charts/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to load your excel file without charts.
+Aspose.Cells allows you to load your Excel file without charts.
 Please use LoadOptions.LoadFilter property for this purpose.

 {{% /alert %}}
-## **Load source excel file without charts**
+## **Load source Excel file without charts**
-The following sample code loads the sample excel file without charts and saves it in output pdf format.
+The following sample code loads the sample Excel file without charts and saves it in the output PDF format.